aiidateam/aiida-wannier90/docs/source/inputexample.rst

     *  **'postproc_setup'**:  Use Wannier90 in preprocessing mode.
 This affects which input and output files are expected.

 .. _my-ref-to-wannier90-filescopy-doc:

 Files Copied
 ------------
-All the output files of Wannier90 are retrieved by deafult . #TODO: add and comment onremote/local folder?
+All the output files of Wannier90 are retrieved by deafult . #TODO:symlink?